amonsoes/unity-agent/README.md

 ```
 python3 main.py executable
 ```
-- Memory Indices[0,1,...,19]
-- Batches start at multiples of batch_size[0,5,10,15]

 - shuffle memories then take batch size chunks for a mini batch of stochastic gradient ascent
 - Two distinct networks instead of shared inputs
-- Memory is fixed to length T(20)steps
 - Track state, actions, reward, dones, values, log probs
 - the values of those states according to critic network and the log of the probability selecting those actions
-- shuffle memories and sample batches(5)
+- shuffle memories and sample batches
-- perform 4 epochs of updates on each batch
+- perform n_epochs of updates on each batch

 ##### Hyperparameters

 Memory length T(should be much less than the length of episode), batch size, number of epochs, learning rate

 - gamma: discount factor in the calculation of our advantages(typically use 0.99)
-- alpha: learning rate (0.0003) for actor
+- alpha: learning rate for actor
 - beta: learning rate for critic
-- policy_clip: 0.1/0.2
+- policy_clip: 0.1/0.2, the PPO paper suggests 0.2
 - batch_size=64
 - N: the number of steps before we perform an update(2048)
 - n_epochs: the number of epochs (10)